deckhouse/virtualization/docs/USER_GUIDE.md

 - `PersistentVolumeClaim` - the type that uses `PVC` as the storage for the image.
 This option is preferred if you are using storage that supports `PVC` fast cloning, which allows you to create disks from images faster.

 {{< alert level="warning" >}}
-Using an image with the `storage: PersistentVolumeClaim` parameter is allowed for creating disks that belong to the same storage class (StorageClass).
+Using an image with the `storage: PersistentVolumeClaim` parameter is only supported for creating disks in the same storage class (StorageClass).
 {{< /alert >}}

 A full description of the `VirtualImage` resource configuration settings can be found at [link](cr.html#virtualimage).